emqx/emqx-docs/en_US/rule/backend_cassandra.md

 ## Install Cassandra Server and Create Keyspace and Tables

-Setup a Cassandra database, and change the root/password to root/public, taking Mac OSX for instance:
+Set up a Cassandra database, and change the root/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install cassandra